sta379-s25/sta379-s25.github.io/resources/github_instructions.md

 2. Install or update R and RStudio; see the [R and RStudio installation instructions](https://sta379-s25.github.io/resources/software_installation/) on the course website, and [Chapter 5](https://happygitwithr.com/install-r-rstudio) of Happy Git with R. If you have not updated your versions of R and RStudio in a while, make sure to do so at the beginning of this course!
 3. Set up a GitHub account, if you don't already have one from a previous course.
 See [Chapter 4](https://happygitwithr.com/github-acct) of Happy Git with R.
 4. Install and setup Git on your machine; see [Chapter 6](https://happygitwithr.com/install-git) and [Chapter 7](https://happygitwithr.com/hello-git) of Happy Git with R. Chapter 8 also discusses options for Git clients to make interacting with Git locally on your computer easier / more visual.
 You can safely skip Chapter 8 (we will work with a curated subset of Git functionality in this course, so a client is probably not necessary for your Git interactions), but you are more than welcome to install and use one if you like.
-5. Set up credentials for interacting with GitHub; see [Chapter 9](https://happygitwithr.com/https-pat) of Happy Git with R. (You could use the SSH approach in Chapter 10, but I highly recommend the HTTPS approach presented in Chapter 9).
+5. Set up credentials for interacting with GitHub; see [Chapter 9](https://happygitwithr.com/https-pat) of Happy Git with R.
+    * If you are connecting to GitHub on your personal computer, I highly recommend using the HTTPS approach described in Chapter 9
+    * Briefly, you will create a Personal Access Token on GitHub (section [9.3](https://happygitwithr.com/https-pat#get-a-pat)), save your PAT (section [9.4](https://happygitwithr.com/https-pat#store-pat)), and then store the credentials (section [9.4.1](https://happygitwithr.com/https-pat#call-an-r-function-to-store-your-credentials))
+    * **Important: Make sure to store your PAT somewhere secure where you can access it again when needed!**
+    * If you are connecting to GitHub on the RStudio server through DEAC OnDemand, you can use HTTPS, but your PAT will not be stored, meaning you will need to enter your GitHub username and PAT *every time* you want to do anything remote.
+For GitHub on the RStudio server, I recommend the SSH approach discussed in [Chapter 10](https://happygitwithr.com/ssh-keys) instead.
+Since it is perfectly fine to have multiple sets and types of credentials, I suggest doing the HTTPS setup first on your local computer, and then worrying about the SSH setup later when you need to use the RStudio server

 Once these initial steps are complete, proceed to the next section below, which describes the steps for joining the GitHub Classroom and completing your first assignment.